mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 Embedded Objects
 ~~~~~~~~~~~~~~~~

-The concept of embedded objects was introduced with AutoCAD 2018 (DXF version AC1032) and this is the only information
+The concept of embedded objects was introduced with AutoCAD 2018 (DXF version
-I found about it at the Autodesk knowledge base: `Embedded and Encapsulated Objects`_
+AC1032) and this is the only information I found about it at the Autodesk
+knowledge base: `Embedded and Encapsulated Objects`_

 Quote from `Embedded and Encapsulated Objects`_:

-    For DXF filing, the embedded object must be filed out and in after all the data of the encapsulating object
+    For DXF filing, the embedded object must be filed out and in after all the
-    has been filed out and in.
+    data of the encapsulating object has been filed out and in.

-    A separator is needed between the encapsulating object's data and the subsequent embedded object's data.
+    A separator is needed between the encapsulating object's data and the
-    The separator must be similar in function to the group 0 or 100 in that it must cause the filer to stop
+    subsequent embedded object's data.
+The separator must be similar in function
+    to the group 0 or 100 in that it must cause the filer to stop reading data.
-    reading data.
-The normal DXF group code 0 cannot be used because DXF proxies use it to determine when to
+    The normal DXF group code 0 cannot be used because DXF proxies use it to
-    stop reading data.
-The group code 100 could have been used, but it might have caused confusion when manually
+    determine when to stop reading data.
+The group code 100 could have been
-    reading a DXF file, and there was a need to distinguish when an embedded object is about to be written out in
+    used, but it might have caused confusion when manually reading a DXF file,
+    and there was a need to distinguish when an embedded object is about to be
-    order to do some internal bookkeeping.
-Therefore, the DXF group code 101 was introduced.
+    written out in order to do some internal bookkeeping.
+Therefore, the DXF
+    group code 101 was introduced.

 **Hard facts:**

+- Only used in ATTRIB, ATTDEF (embedded MTEXT) and MTEXT (columns) in DXF R2018.
 - Embedded object start with :code:`(101, "Embedded Object")` tag
 - Embedded object is appended to the encapsulated object
-- :code:`(101, "Embedded Object")` tag is the end of the encapsulating object, also of its `Extended Data`_
 - Embedded object tags can contain any group code except the DXF structure tag :code:`(0, ...)`

 **Unconfirmed assumptions:**

+- The embedded object is written before the `Extended Data`_.
+No examples for
+  entities including embedded objects and XDATA at the same time.
+- XDATA sections replaced by embedded objects, at least for the MTEXT entity
 - The encapsulating object can contain more than one embedded object.
 - Embedded objects separated by :code:`(101, "Embedded Object")` tags
 - every entity can contain embedded objects
-- XDATA sections replaced by embedded objects, at least for the MTEXT entity

 Real world example from an AutoCAD 2018 file: